SafeGraph aims to be the source of truth for physical places. No fake news — just the facts.

 But the dynamic, evolving, complex world we live in poses a real challenge for us SafeGraph-ers.
 By aiming for 100% accuracy, we know we are undertaking a Sisyphean task.

 Capturing the full complexity of the world and encapsulating it neatly into one clean CSV dataset is impossible.
 One reason our job is so difficult is that all data sources are noisy, which causes our algorithms to make errors and mistakes.

 Our machine learning team fuses data from many, many sources including satellite imagery, first-party data, municipal and government data, web searches, and more.
-This has enabled SafeGraph to maintain a very accurate understanding of almost everywhere people spend money and how people interact with those places.
+This has enabled SafeGraph to maintain a very accurate understanding of almost everywhere people spend money.

 But operating at the scale we do, it’s not surprising that SafeGraph’s algorithms make mistakes.

 Once, we put a point of interest squarely in the middle of a big lake.
 That point of interest was NOT Atlantis.
 It was a Burger King.
 Clearly, a mistake.

 We found out about it because one of our customers was giving driving directions to a person.
 Luckily, that person wisely decided not to drive into the water.